Compass – helping you keep track of Scouting

 It is the only online system provided by The Scout Association and it is free of charge to its users.
 You can download the Compass booklet

 to read more.
-Members will receive a copy of this booklet in their June 2014 magazine.Roll out of Compass in 2014
+Members received a copy of this booklet in their June 2014 magazine.Using Compass and Questions

 Each County/Area/Region (Scotland) has a volunteer managing the process of introducing Compass to that local area (Compass Implementation Champion) and another volunteer to oversee any Compass training requirements for all members in their local area (Compass Training Champion).
 Find out who the volunteer is leading this work for your area from your County/Area/Region (Scotland).View list of Compass Implementation Champions